-‘Why are you trying to get me fired?’: Ex-Seattle activist now engaged in battle with Spokane police
+‘Why are you trying to get me fired?’: Former Seattle activist now engaged in battle with Spokane police

 Then, in April 2007, Webb went missing.
 The Seattle Times reported family continued to receive texts from his phone, but the messages stopped when they demanded a phone call after a month.
 Seattle police sent a cadaver dog through Webb’s home about two months after he was last seen.

-Less than two weeks later, a real estate agent for the rental home discovered Webb’s body hidden in a crawl space, the Seattle Times reported.
+Less than two weeks later, a real-estate agent for the rental home discovered Webb’s body hidden in a crawl space, The Seattle Times reported.
 He had been killed with an ax.

 Peace, grief-stricken, thought the police conducted a flawed investigation and after drinking “four and a half bottles of wine,” he vented to the police chief’s public voicemail.
 At one point he said, “I’m coming for you,” during the 17 messages he left, according to the Seattle Post-Intelligencer.